ElenaShe000/MARCS/README.md

 Kovalenko, V.V.: HYDROLOGICAL security OF BUILDING PROJECTS WITH CLIMATE CHANGE, Russian State Hydrometeorological University press, St. Petersburg, Russia, 2009.
 (In Russian).

 E. Shevnina, A. Silaev.
 The probabilistic hydrological  model MARCS (MARkov Chain System): the theoretical basis for the core version 0.2, GMD, 2018.
 DOI: 10.5194/gmd-2018-108

+Shevnina, E., Kourzeneva, E., Kovalenko, V., and Vihma, T.: Assessment of extreme flood events in a changing climate for a long-term planning of socio-economic infrastructure in the Russian Arctic, Hydrol.
+Earth Syst.
+Sci., 21, 2559–2578, https://doi.org/10.5194/hess-21-2559-2017, 2017.

 Shevnina, E.: Long term probabilistic projections of maximal runoff on the territory of the Russian Arctic.
 Thesis of the Doc-tor of Science, Russian State Hydrometeorologcial University.
 St. Petersburg, 2015. (in Russian)